2022 eContouring for Gynecologic Cancer - Endometrial and Cervical - Library Cases

 There have been advances in the management of gynecologic malignancies with randomized trials indicating improved outcomes with IMRT.
 It is imperative that radiation oncology professionals remain current in the optimal application of state-of-the-art techniques, including IMRT and IGRT, which requires accurate and mindful simulation, motion management, and contouring of target volumes and organs at risk.
 This session provides participants the opportunity to gain exposure to the optimal simulation and delineation of target volumes in order to support best care for their patients with gynecologic malignancies.

-This course was originally presented and recorded at the 2021 ASTRO Annual Meeting.
-It will be available from August 15, 2022 - August 14, 2025.
+The content was originally presented and recorded at the 2021 ASTRO Annual Meeting.

 Target Audience

-The meeting is designed to meet the interests of radiation oncologists, radiation therapists, radiation dosimetrists and radiation oncology residents.
+The activity is designed to meet the interests of radiation oncologists, radiation therapists, radiation dosimetrists and radiation oncology residents.

 Learning Objectives